Accelerated Bachelor's Degree in Business Management

 Financial Aid for APPEAL (Adult Accelerated Undergraduate) Students RG

-Education Pays Manhattanville is committed to the needs and aspirations of our APPEAL (Adult Undergraduate Accelerated) students’ ages 21 years of age and older.
+Education Pays Manhattanville is committed to the needs and aspirations of our APPEAL (Adult Undergraduate Accelerated) students.
 Earnings potential and career opportunities expand with a completed degree.
 We understand the necessity of pursuing your degree quickly to increase your career opportunities, in a flexible format around your busy work/life, and the importance of affordability.

 Tuition Reimbursement: If you are currently employed, ask your employer’s office of Human Resources about the availability of tuition reimbursement.
 Your employer may require you to maintain a minimum GPA in order to receive assistance.
 If you are eligible for reimbursement please inform our office of student accounts.